daniellealfredo/daniellealfredo/README.md

 # 👋 Hello!
 Welcome to my Github profile.
- My name is Danielle, I'm brazilian Agronomic Engeering student who loves operating systems and programming languages inside de agrarian sciences and my nickname is *daniellealfredo*!🌱
+ My name is Danielle, I'm brazilian Agronomic Engeering student who loves operating systems and programming languages inside the agrarian sciences and my nickname is *daniellealfredo*!🌱

 <!--
 **daniellealfredo/daniellealfredo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.